-Braintree District's planning policies although supporting the Government's objective of a significant boost to the supply of housing, also through strong sustainable transport policies will support and encourage a greater take up of safe cycling.
-The supply of large numbers of new homes can often be best achieved through planning for larger scale development, such as new settlements or significant extensions to existing villages and towns, provided they are well located and designed, and supported by the necessary infrastructure and facilities, that will have an important sustainable element to it to support extra cycle demand and to also support walking and the provision of public transport.
+Braintree District's planning policies although The COVID-19 crisis has had the effect of seeing supporting the Government's objective of a a large increase in people taking up cycling, as significant boost to the supply of housing, also new cyclists or simply increasing the amount of through strong sustainable transport policies cycling they undertake.
+In order to lock these will support and encourage a greater take up increases in, the Government has updated its of safe cycling.
+The supply of large numbers of national guidance for Highways Authorities and new homes can often be best achieved through designers and aims to help cycling become a planning for larger scale development, such as form of mass transit in many more places. new settlements or significant extensions to existing villages and towns, provided they are Cycling must no longer be treated as marginal, well located and designed, and supported by the or an afterthought.
+It must not be seen as mainly necessary infrastructure and facilities, that will part of the leisure industry, but as a means of have an important sustainable element to it to everyday transport.
+The guidance will enable support extra cycle demand and to also support local authorities and developers to place cycling walking and the provision of public transport. at the heart of the transport network, with the capital spending, road space and traffic planners' attention befitting that role.